Python Program to Concatenate Two Lists

 Introduction

-Concatenating lists is a fundamental operation in Python programming, which means combining two or more lists into a single list.
-This operation is commonly used in data manipulation, processing sequences, and generally anywhere you need to aggregate data from multiple sources into a unified format.
+Concatenating lists in Python is a fundamental and frequently used operation.
+It refers to the process of combining two or more lists into a single list.
+This is widely applied in data manipulation, sequence processing, and in any scenario where you need to merge data from different sources into one unified structure.

 Using the + Operator